SwaroopGiri/RaspberryPi-OMV-NAS/README.md

 7. Upon loading the OpenMediaVault web interface, you will be asked to log in to be able to proceed.

-The default username is admin, and the default password is openmediavault.
+The default username is admin and the default password is openmediavault.

-5. Once you have logged in, you will be greeted by the OpenMediaVault dashboard.
+8. Once you have logged in, you will be greeted by the OpenMediaVault dashboard.

-6. We'll need to change default port of OpenMediaVault so that Pi-hole can run on default http port and hence sustain updates.
+9. yYou'll need to change default port of OpenMediaVault so that Pi-hole can run on default http port and hence sustain updates.
 To do that, Click on Home icon and goto General Settings.
 Change the value of port to something like `8080`.
+Click save
-7. It is also recommended to change the default web administrator password.
+10. It is also recommended to change the default web administrator password.
 To do that, click on Web Administrator Password section in General Settings.
 Type in your new password, confirm password and click save.
+11. For the changes to take effect, click Apply.
+To confirm the changes, click Yes.
-8. Finally, we'll be reverting Pi-hole settings to default port.
+12. Finally, we'll be reverting Pi-hole settings to default port.
+Login to raspberrypi via ssh.
   - Stop Pi-hole service by following command:

   ```